Check Website is Secure or Not

 Most people tend to forget to add website protection and security when they create their website.
 You cannot afford to do that in today’s threat landscape.
 It is critical for you to add protection and security features to your site.This article gives complete insights on Website Security Checklist.

-Website security checklist is a crucial factor for the success of any web-based business.
-If security gets compromised, then it will negatively impact the company and sales.
+Web security checklist is a crucial factor for the success of any web-based business.c If security gets compromised, then it will negatively impact the company and sales.
 If you do not add those features to your website design strategy, a hacker can hack your site and get hold of important digital files and images on your website.
-You must add website protection and security to your site to prevent cyber attacks and illegal downloading of digital data and images from your website.Get a complete website security check for your website with the below scanner link
+You must add web protection and security to your website to prevent cyber attacks and illegal downloading of digital data and images from your website.Get a complete website security check for your website with the below scanner link

 Encrypting the Connection To the Website

 Make sure to encrypt connections to your website as unencrypted FTP or HTTP connections for your site, or Web server can lead to man-in-the-middle attacks and login password sniffing.
 You can use encrypted protocols like SSH (Secure Shell) to encrypt connections to your website.
 If you are not interested in SSH, use TLS (Transport Layer Security) for encryption.

 Make sure to manage/access your website only from secure networks.
 Stay away from connecting via an open wireless access point in coffee shops or public Wi-Fi hotspots.
 It is especially important when you are accessing your website for administrative purposes.